hairlesshobo/jack-tools/md/rju-scope.md

 boundary and that the time taken to compose the image and blit to the screen is indeterminate.

-The number of JACK input ports that jack-scope creates and monitors is set using *-n*.
+The number of JACK input ports that rju-scope creates and monitors is set using *-n*.
 Multiple channels are drawn in superimposition, each channel is drawn in a distinct colour.